Institutional Learning Outcomes (ILOs)

 Education Outcomes of Social Responsibility & Personal Development.

-Support the foundation of the ILOs and describe knowledge, skills, and abilities that
+GEOs support the ILOs and describe knowledge, skills, and abilities that OCC students

-OCC students should develop after completing general education coursework.
-There can
+should develop after completing general education coursework.
+There can be considerable

-be considerable overlap between ILOs and GEOs; however, unlike ILOs, students will
+overlap between ILOs and GEOs; however, unlike ILOs, students will encounter at least

-encounter at least one GEO dimension in each course but may not be exposed to learning
+one GEO dimension in each course at OCC even if they may not be exposed to learning

-opportunities associated with all GEOs through their program or studies.
+opportunities associated with all GEOs through their program of study.

-Describe knowledge, skills, and abilities that OCC students should develop after completing
+Program outcomes describe knowledge, skills, and abilities that OCC students should

-a particular program at OCC.
-Program outcomes are often cumulative outcomes that reflect
+develop after completing a particular program at OCC.
+Program outcomes are often cumulative

-student learning achieved across multiple courses within a program.
+and reflect student learning achieved across multiple courses within a program.
+Program

-Describe knowledge, skills, and abilities that OCC students should develop after completing
+CCOs describe knowledge, skills, and abilities that OCC students should develop after

-a particular course.
-At least one CCO in each course is mapped to a GEO.
+completing a particular course.
+At least one CCO in each course is mapped to a GEO,

-Describe concepts or topics taught in a particular course or lesson.
-Data on student
+Course objectives describe concepts or topics taught in a particular course and are

-Student Learning Assessment follows a continues quality improvement cycle.
+Student Learning Assessment follows a continuous quality improvement cycle.
 As such,

 faculty develop assessment plans to measure student learning on developed outcomes.

-Plans for each outcome include a specific benchmark (learning target), assessment
+Plans for each outcome include a specific benchmark (learning target), and assessment

 Who is Involved in Student Learning Assessment at OCC?